Prompt Injection

 LLMs make all text executable.
 Unlike traditional computing where code and data exist separately, LLMs have no way to distinguish between instructions and content.
 The fundamental problem is "string concatenation" - when trusted instructions get mixed with untrusted input, chaos ensues.

 Attack success rates range from 11% to 70% depending on the model.
 Even GPT-5 shows a 56.8% success rate in testing.
+Recent analysis shows a 540% surge in valid prompt injection reports, with over $2.1M paid in AI vulnerability bounties in 2025.

 The Lethal Trifecta